bioinformed/glu-genetics/docs/modules/transform.rst

 .. module:: transform
    :synopsis: Genotype data transformations

-The Transform module performs various transformations on genotype data files.
+The :mod:`transform` module performs various transformations on genotype data files.
 These transformations are extremely general and include:

 * converting between the various GLU file formats
 * extracting subsets of samples and/or loci